What are Endowment Funds?

 Community or unrestricted funds allows community foundations to support their community’s current needs and emerging opportunities.
 The community foundations accepts and reviews grant applications, and makes the grants to local charitable organizations and municipalities.
 Your gift to a community fund is a long-term investment that will have the greatest impact in your community.

-The Smart and Caring Community Fund (formerly was the General Endowment Fund)
+The Smart and Caring Community Fund

 You may make a donation to the Foundation at any time and entrust them with placing your donation where it is needed most.
 The Foundation is happy to support local recreation, arts, community services, and education.

 You may simply donate money to the Minnedosa and District Foundation or consider doing the following:

 - Make a gift in memory of a loved one